swiss-seismological-service/hermes/doc/core.rst

 The :class:`TaskScheduler` keeps a list of :class:`ScheduledTasks <ScheduledTask>` that it runs at specific absolute times (one-off tasks) or relative time intervals (repeating tasks).
 For example, one of the most central tasks is the task that initiates a new forecast every six hours (or whatever time interval is configured in the app's settings).
 When it is time to execute the forecast task, the ``run_forecast()`` method in :class:`~core.engine.Engine` will be invoked by the forecast task.

-It is important to note the the tasks themselves do not do any work at all.
+It is important to note the tasks themselves do not do any work at all.
 In fact, ``ScheduledTask`` has only three properties: a name, the time that defines when the task should execute, and a reference to an external method it should call.

 .. py:currentmodule:: data.project.ramsisproject

 Also note, that the scheduler does not work with the current local system time.
-Instead it only reacts to changes on the current ``project_time`` which is a property of ``RamsisProject``.
+Instead it only reacts to changes on the current ``project_time`` which is a property of ``Project``.
 In real time operation, ``project_time`` and the current system time are the same.
 However, when the software operates in simulation mode, ``project_time`` is updated by the ``simulator`` and can thus run faster or slower than the system time, depending on the configured simulation speed.

 Project
 -------

-``Project`` (implemented in :class:`RamsisProject`) contains all the relevant data for the currently active project, such as the history of seismic event, hydraulic events, forecast results and project specific settings.
+``Project`` (implemented in :class:`Project`) contains all the relevant data for the currently active project, such as the history of seismic event, hydraulic events, forecast results and project specific settings.

 The current ``project_time`` (a property of project) serves as the basis for all scheduled activity of the core.